 - Choose the channel you’d like to import from

 Note - If you’d like to import from an UberEats menu, your channel needs to be connected before you begin the import.
-Reach out to your Account Manager to request this service, it takes about 24 hours to finalise.
+Reach out to your Customer Success Manager to request this service, it takes about 24 hours to finalise.
 For DoorDash and Deliveroo, however, you can import the menu without connecting the channel.

 Once you’ve imported your menu, you’ll see this error message: